PipedreamHQ/pipedream/docs/docs/pricing/README.md

 For example, a source that polls an API for new events like [Airtable - New Row Added](https://pipedream.com/apps/airtable/triggers/new-records) only takes ~5 seconds to poll and emit events to subscribing workflows.

-This would result 0 credits.
-Regardless of the number of times the source polled because:
+This would result 0 credits per run because:

 - The first {{ $site.themeConfig.base_credits_price.seconds }} of computation time per source execution is included.
 - The **Airtable - New Row Added** source is a [publicly available component](https://pipedream.com/apps/airtable/triggers/new-records).